VoronDesign/VoronUsers/printer_mods/edwardyeeks/Decontaminator_Purge_Bucket/README.md

 # Decontaminator Purge Bucket

-This is a removeable purge bucket with a brush scrubber.
+This is a removable purge bucket with a brush scrubber.
 It is compatible with Voron 1.8 and Voron 2 printers (v2.4, v2.2 and v2.1).
 I noticed that the current brush scrubber design of the Voron was not very effective at containing filament debris and bits.

 It was also not removeable, making it a pain to reach behind and clean it out with a vacuum.
 So, this design aims to solve all that by: